Hemorrhoids (Piles) (cont.)

 What are the signs and symptoms of a hemorrhoid?

 Hemorrhoids are the most common cause of rectal and anal complaints.
-The most common complaint is painless bleeding, anal itching, pain, swelling and feeling a lump at the anus are all associated with an inflamed hemorrhoid.
+The most common complaint symptoms are:

 It is important to remember that rectal bleeding or blood in the stool is never normal and while it may come from a relatively benign cause like hemorrhoids, more serious causes can be life threatening.
 These include bleeding from ulcers, diverticulitis, inflammatory bowel disease, and tumors.
 If rectal bleeding occurs, it is important to contact your health care professional or seek emergency medical care.
 This is especially important if the person is taking blood thinning medications.